microsoft/ghcrawler-cli/README.md

  `queue <requests...>` -- Queues the given requests for processing.
 The requests parameter is a list of GitHub "${org}" and/or "${org}/${repo}" and/or "users/${user}" names.

-`orgs <org orgs...>` -- Set the crawler's to traverse only the GitHub orgs named in the given list.
+`orgs <org orgs...>` -- Set the crawlers to traverse only the GitHub orgs named in the given list.

 `config` -- Dumps the crawler service's configuration to the console.